Turkey Burger Salad (Ground Turkey Salad)

 My favorite is an 85% lean mixture of light and dark ground turkey.
 I think this is the most flavorful type of ground turkey for a bunless turkey burger, and I also use it for my air fryer turkey meatballs.

-I seasoned these little burgers with steak seasoning, and then seared them in a hot skillet.
+I seasoned these little burgers with steak seasoning (you could also use a little pork rib rub), and then seared them in a hot skillet.
 Be sure not to crowd the skillet, so they have plenty of room to brown, rather than steam.

 I finished them off in the oven to make sure they reached 165 degrees F, the minimum temperature for food safety recommended by the USDA.